Sean R. Malone

 Before joining the Governor’s Office, Mr. Malone was Labor Commissioner for the City of Baltimore from September 2003 to January 2007.
 As a member of the Mayor’s cabinet, Mr. Malone was a trusted advisor to the Mayor on labor and political matters.
 Known as a “tough, but fair” negotiator, Mr. Malone drafted, negotiated and implemented 16 multi-year city-wide labor contracts and acted as a hearing officer in grievance proceedings.
 Working closely with union leadership, Mr. Malone negotiated a “return to work” policy for all city agencies that ended the long-standing permanent light duty status of hundreds of city employees by returning them to work or assisting the employees in securing retirement benefits.
 Also during his tenure as the Labor Commissioner, Mr. Malone represented the City’s Administration before the legislature in Annapolis during the 2005 and 2006 Legislative Sessions as a member of the Mayor’s government relations team; he also represented City agencies and the Administration before the City Council.

 For more than three and a half years, and prior to his tenure as Labor Commissioner, Mr. Malone was a member of the command staff for the Baltimore Police Department, serving as the Department’s Chief Legal Counsel and Chief of Professional Standards.
 Mr. Malone provided legal advice to the Police Commissioner on employment, criminal and administrative law issues.
 He successfully litigated cases before administrative trial boards, the Baltimore Circuit Court, the Maryland Court of Special Appeals and the Court of Appeals during his tenure.

 Mr. Malone honed his litigation skills, initially, as an Assistant State’s Attorney for Baltimore County after graduating magna cum laude from the University Of Baltimore School Of Law.
-In 2017, entered his 20th year as a member of the Maryland Bar.
+In 2017, he entered his 20th year as a member of the Maryland Bar.

 State of Maryland